mnording/KlarnaOfflineSDK/README.md

-# KlarnaOfflineSDK
+# Klarna Offline SDK

-** Library that integrates and utilizes the Klarna offline API **
+**Library that integrates and utilizes the Klarna offline API**

 The full API specs are avaliable at apiary -> http://docs.klarnaoffline.apiary.io/